shugamoe/cs123_wiki_proj/README.md

 opening_wikipedia_files.txt - Text file on how to open Wikipedia data from AWS and transfer it to a local machine.
 Relevant for when we initially started the project.

+inverse.py - Contains a function that uses links.txt which lists all pages and their outlinks, and effectively creates a dictionary that inverts it.
+So, the new dictionary lists all pages and their inlinks.
+This is then dumped to a file in the directory called 'links'

+inlinks.py - Contains wiki_homepages functionthat returns a list of inlinks given a pagename by using the 'links' json-encoded dict and the titles-sorted.txt file to convert page numbers into actual titles.
+This file also contains various functions that either dump a subset of 'links', where each page contains one to five inlinks, or loads a json dump and returns a small dict with page titles and specified inlinks for each.

+network_analysis.py - Uses 'links' to create certain network graphs.
+After specifying a pagename, the graph_from_page function creates a set of nodes starting with pagename, and recursively branches out from each inlink to create inlinks of inlinks, etc. depending on the num_of_steps parameter.